Skip to content

 2026 income limits for key Missouri health programs

 Missouri updates many benefit limits each year.
-The table below uses the state income chart marked as of April 1, 2026.
+The table below uses the state income limits page marked as of April 1, 2026.
 These are annual limits for common MO HealthNet groups.
-The state may count household size, pregnancy, tax filing rules, deductions, and other details in ways that are not obvious from a simple chart.
+The state may count household size, pregnancy, tax filing rules, deductions, and other facts in ways that are not obvious from a simple chart.

 Do not self-deny

 If your income is close, apply anyway.
-A month with fewer hours, unpaid leave, pregnancy, child support changes, or tax household details can affect the decision.
-The safest answer comes from an official application, not a quick guess.
+A month with fewer hours, unpaid leave, pregnancy, child support changes, or tax-household details can affect the decision.
+The safest answer comes from an official application.

 Pregnancy, postpartum, and newborn care

-MO HealthNet for Pregnant Women can cover prenatal care, delivery, prescriptions, mental health services, transportation to covered appointments, and care after pregnancy.
-The state says this coverage can last through pregnancy and up to 12 months after the date of delivery.
+MO HealthNet for Pregnant Women can cover prenatal care, delivery, prescriptions, transportation to covered appointments, mental health care, and care after pregnancy.
+The state pregnancy FAQs say coverage lasts during pregnancy and up to 12 months after delivery.
 If you already have MO HealthNet and become pregnant, report the pregnancy quickly so the state can update your coverage group.

 If you are pregnant and denied MO HealthNet for Pregnant Women, ask whether the state checked Show-Me Healthy Babies.
-The official SMHB flyer says the program may help unborn babies and their mothers when the mother applied before delivery, lives in Missouri, is within income rules, and is not eligible for another MO HealthNet program.
+This program may help unborn babies and their mothers when the mother applied before delivery, lives in Missouri, is within income rules, and is not eligible for another MO HealthNet program.

-Also ask your clinic about WIC.
-Missouri WIC can provide nutrition support, breastfeeding support, health care referrals, and food benefits for eligible pregnant, breastfeeding, and postpartum women, infants, and children under age five.
-For more detail, see our WIC guide and Missouri WIC guide.
+Also ask your clinic about Missouri WIC.
+WIC can provide nutrition support, breastfeeding support, health care referrals, and food benefits for eligible pregnant, breastfeeding, and postpartum women, infants, and children under age five.
+For more detail, read ASMOM’s Missouri WIC guide.

 If you are pregnant or recently had a baby and feel overwhelmed, ask your OB, clinic, or health plan about mental health care.
-The national maternal hotline offers 24/7 support by call or text.
-If there is immediate danger, use 911 or 988.
+The maternal hotline offers 24/7 call or text support.
+If there is immediate danger, call 911 or 988.

 Coverage for children and CHIP premiums

 MO HealthNet for Kids is the main coverage path for children in Missouri.
 If your child is above the no-premium Medicaid limit, the state may check CHIP.
-CHIP is still public health coverage, but some families pay a monthly premium based on family size and income.
+CHIP is still public health coverage, but some families pay a monthly premium based on income and family size.

-Keep every CHIP bill and notice.
-Missouri says premium amounts can change with income and family size, and a missed payment can put coverage at risk.
-If food costs or child care costs are also squeezing your budget, check our Missouri SNAP guide and Missouri child care page.
+Open every CHIP bill and notice.
+If your income or family size changed, call FSD quickly so the premium can be reviewed.
+If food costs or child care costs are also squeezing your budget, check ASMOM’s Missouri SNAP guide and Missouri child care page.

 How to apply and send documents